eventh/kpro9/CSjark/docs/other/limits.rst

  Limitations
 =============

-CSjark does not support pointer types, because the pointer values are no longer relevant on a different computer with a different memory layout.

 CSjark currently have no way of specifying different type sizes or endian for different platform, and will therefore only produce correct dissector for a platform that conforms with our default values and communicates with a computer with the same endian and type sizes.

-There are currently no support for typedef types.
+There are currently no support for typedef types except structs.

+CSjark does not yet support struct members of type long double, as Wireshark does not support it.